-Replicating Yamaha’s classic CS-80 synth was never going to be easy, and Behringer has just offered some fresh insight into the scale of the challenge with an update on the progress of its clone, the DS-80.
+Replicating Yamaha’s classic CS-80 synthesizer was never going to be easy, and Behringer has just offered some fresh insight into the scale of the challenge with an update on the progress of its clone, the DS-80.

-In a Facebook post, company says that, after painstaking development, it’s now got its VCF and envelopes performing “100% identically”.
+In a Facebook post (opens in new tab), company says that, after painstaking development, it’s now got its VCF and envelopes performing “100% identically”.
 The cloning process has been made particularly difficult because all of the chips used in the original CS-80 are no longer available, as is any related documentation.

 So, Manchester-based “analogue guru” John Price has been forced to measure every function of the CS-80 voice board and then redesign the circuitry with current components.